clojure-paris/clojure-paris.github.io/_posts/2016-07-01-starting-with-clojure-practical-tips.md

 * [Eclipse's plugin CounterClockwise](https://code.google.com/p/counterclockwise/)
 * [Intellij's plugin LAClojure](https://github.com/JetBrains/la-clojure), the very last plugin for IntelliJ is [Cursive](http://cursiveclojure.com/).

 Being an occasional Sublime Text user and a [Light table backer](http://www.kickstarter.com/profile/1546229289), I don't have an opinion about these environments.
-I'm quite happy with my emacs choice for the moment and should stick with it in the short term.
+I'm quite happy with my Cursive choice for the moment and should stick with it in the short term.

 # Conclusion
 This post should give you a good overview of the resources to [get started](http://clojure.org/getting_started) with [Clojure](http://clojure.org/) and what it's like to install and use a Clojure development environment.